-Alexander the Great was one of the greatest conquerors in history, and Alexander is the worst movie about his life.
-One of Hollywood's big problems is their hesitation in casting older actresses, which is why Angelina Jolie, at twenty-nine, was cast to portray Alexander the Great, whose actor Colin Farrell was twenty-eight while filming.
-They did nothing to age Jolie, and her beauty on the film – helped by Jolie's famously thick, full lips – raised a lot of eyebrows.
+Alexander the Great was one of the greatest conquerors in history, and Alexander is the worst movie made about his life.
+One of Hollywood's big problems is their hesitation in casting older actresses, which is why Angelina Jolie, at twenty-nine, was cast to portray Alexander the Great's mother.
+Actor Colin Farrell was twenty-eight while filming.
+They did nothing to age Jolie, and her beauty in the film – helped by Jolie's famously thick, full lips – raised a lot of eyebrows.

 The movie itself is a stinker, a box office bomb, and was a Razzie favorite: worst picture, worst director, worst actor, worst supporting actress, worst screenplay, most intrusive musical score (won), worst female fake accent (won), and least "special" special effects.

 Vince Vaughn as Norman Bates in Psycho

 Here's another shocker.
 Vince Vaughn can't act his way out of a wet paper dress, and acting as the mother-obsessed killer in the remake of "Psycho" is much harder than that.
 It was an overall unnecessary remake (again), and Vaughn did nothing to set himself above, or even near, Anthony Perkins's original performance.

 Vaughn might be passable as a fast-talking wise guy or a crass idiot like in "Wedding Crashers," but dramatic works might be beyond his reach.
 We'll never forgive him for ruining "True Detective" season two after such an unforgettable first season.
 Take your lumps, Vince.